 Work with a Local Organization or Charity.
 Ask your local community organizations how you and your Burner crew can support or advance what they’re already doing.
 Chances are they’ll have things to move, stuff to pick up, things to fix, or be looking for the kind of expertise you and your friends just might have.

 Meet the Neighbors.
 It’s amazing how quickly we get to know our neighbors in Black Rock City or at Regional Events.
 Who lives next door to YOU?
 Make a point of getting to know your neighbors.
 Before you know it, you’ll be swapping stories, power tools, and casseroles.

 Support Front-line Healthcare Workers.
-COVID-19 will be with us for a while yet, leading to long shifts and late nights for health care workers.
+COVID-19 has been and looks like it will be with us for a while yet, leading to long shifts and late nights for healthcare workers.
 Organize your Burner crew to provide meals, source needed equipment, or share words and gifts of appreciation.

 Support Your Local Artists.
 The past couple years have been particularly rough for artists.
 Lighten their load by offering a day of work to help out with their wishlist of special projects.
 Who knew it was so easy to make an artist’s eyes light up with joy?
 (Ok, we did.)

 South African Burners are supporting vulnerable communities through Capetown’s Community Action Networks (CAN), self-organizing networks that coordinate social development and relief initiatives.